Graduate Recruitment Weekend

 - You’ll receive valuable hands-on experiences through the completion of two semester-long practicums.

 - Many of our students find graduate assistantships within the division of student affairs and other academic support programs.
-These assistantships lower educational costs, provide work experience and allow students to pursue the program on a full-time basis; more importantly, students gain one-year of professional experience from completing a two year GA position.
-ACPA/NASPA professional student affairs organizations recognize the value of two-year GA experience on graduate job search process.
-This accomplishment offers you advantages in your final semester job search.
+These assistantships lower educational costs, provide work experience, and allow students to pursue their academic studies on a full-time basis; these two-year graduate assistant (GA) positions are equivalent to one year of full-time professional work experience.
+ACPA and NASPA, the two primary student affairs professional associations, recognize the value of two-year GA experiences with regard to graduate students' job search process.

-- Our program follows the Council for Advancement of Academic Standards in Higher Education (CAS) which aligns with ACPA/NASPA competencies and meets the American College Personnel Association (ACPA) Professional Preparation Commission Standards.
+- Our program is aligned with the Council for the Advancement of Standards in Higher Education (CAS), the ACPA/NASPA Professional Competencies, and the ACPA Professional Preparation Commission Standards.